Rebutia fiebrigii [ray-BEW-tee-uh, fi-BREE-gil] is an interesting little flowering cactus. This South American plant belongs to the genus Rebutia.

 - Don’t cover the larger pots.

-- Place them in sunny spots inside the house and water occasionally.
+- Place them in sunny spots inside the house and water them occasionally.

 Flame Crown Main Pests or Disease Problems